 Media and Drama is a practical introduction to creating and critiquing work on stage and screen.
 Through the year students will be involved in planning, writing, and filming short films as well as developing skills in design and acting on stage.
-The course will also involve looking at how media is made through the study of film.

 Assessment is flexible so students who are not comfortable acting in front of people will be able to perform other roles, behind the scenes.
 The course is designed to give students a hands on introduction to the senior subjects, Drama and Media Studies.